SilverCrow0930/SilverCrow0930/README.md

 A document-editing workspace that feels like an IDE, deeply integrated with AI capabilities.
 Write, edit, and think with the power of AI assistance seamlessly woven into your workflow.

-**Stack:** React · TypeScript · Vite · TipTap · Material-UI · Node.js · Express · Electron · Google Gemini API · File-based JSON storage
+**Stack:** React · TypeScript · Vite · TipTap · Material-UI · Node.js · Express · Electron · File-based JSON storage

 ---